devdanalmag/devdanalmag/README.md

 ### 🧮 IoT Energy Meter Dashboard
 Real-time dashboard using ESP32, XAMPP & sensors to track energy metrics.

+### 🛹 Hybrid Inveter PCB Board
+Complete Circute and PCB of an Hybride Inverter

 ### 🌐 Web3 Airtime/Data Platform
 Pay for airtime and data in Nigeria using TON.
 Wallet integration with PHP + Deno API.